cometscome/TightBinding.jl/README.md

 2. plot the band structure.
 3. show the crystal structure.
 4. plot the band structure of the finite-width system with one surface or boundary.
+5. [09 Feb.
+2019] make surface Hamiltonian from the momentum space Hamiltonian.

 There is the sample jupyter notebook.